 We see this between school and home as well.

 A child can say they don't have to do homework.
-If the parent takes that as the truth, without checking, the child has created a chink.
+And if the parent takes that as the truth, without checking, the child has created a chink.
 Or they may say they got into trouble because the teacher doesn't like them.